haskell-distributed/distributed-process/tutorials/1ch.md

 blocked until a message arrives which _can_ be matched.

 In the _echo server_ above, our first match prints out whatever string it receives.
-If first message in out mailbox is not a `String`, then our second match is evaluated.
+If the first message in our mailbox is not a `String`, then our second match is evaluated.
 This, given a tuple `t :: (ProcessId, String)`, will send the `String` component back to the sender's `ProcessId`.
 If neither match succeeds, the echo server blocks until another message arrives and